 Rise above suffering to discover freedom

-‘The Irish Rebels’ is inspired by a true story, and its hero, Patrick McCarthy, was one of the 'Seven Mutineers of Gibraltar,' who were renowned for leading a military uprising against the King’s son, Prince Edward.
+‘The Weavers of Mutiny’ is inspired by a true story, and its hero, Patrick McCarthy, was one of the 'Seven Mutineers of Gibraltar,' who were renowned for leading a military uprising against the King’s son, Prince Edward.

 It is Ireland in 1790, and young Patrick McCarthy makes his way through the world, first as a brave child textile weaver and then as a determined soldier.